PKUliujl/GeoPacker/README.md

 1. Download it by `git clone https://github.com/PKUliujl/GeoPacker.git`
 2. Unzip the four files of pre-trained model parameters in the `model` folder

-Before using GeoPacker, please check whether the dependent packages are available in your environment (see `requirement.txt`)
+Before using GeoPacker, please check whether the dependent packages are available in your environment (see `requirement.txt`).
+If not, using `pip` or `conda` to install them.

 USAGE